 “Creativity is intelligence having fun.” — Albert Einstein

-Raunak's research interests are the modeling and simulation of next-generation aviation operations with special emphasis on human automation interaction and the computational modeling of cognitive engineering concepts.
 Prior to starting grad school at Georgia Tech, Raunak received his B.Tech. in aerospace engineering with a minor in electrical engineering from the Indian Institute of Technology, Bombay.
-At Georgia Tech, Raunak has been involved in Grad SGA and will serve on the Executive Board for 2016-17.
 Raunak gives the following advice to incoming graduate students, "Georgia Tech is about creating the next.
 Each and every one of you is here because you have the capability and the drive to tackle the world's most challenging problems.
 Grad Groups is here to help you get a head start to take on these challenges and make a smooth transition into Tech.
 Be it campus resources, career advising, networking, or simply having people to brainstorm on the next big ideas with, Grad Groups is here for you."

 “Your time is limited, so don't waste it living someone else's life.
 Don't let the noise of others' opinions drown out your own inner voice.
 And most important, have the courage to follow your heart and intuition.” — Steve Jobs

-Before coming to Georgia Tech, Kaikai got his master’s degree in mechanical engineering from Shanghai Jiao Tong University.
+Before coming to Georgia Tech, Kaikai got his master’s degree in Mechanical Engineering from Shanghai Jiao Tong University.
 His current research is focused on design and experiments on multistable metamaterials that can have acoustic and photonic applications.
-As a Grad Group leader for the second time, Kaikai advises new graduate students to join the Grad Groups and get familiar with all the resources provided on campus.
+As a Group Leader for the third time, Kaikai advises new graduate students to join the Grad Groups and get familiar with all the resources provided on campus.
 "In Grad Groups, new graduate students can learn how to balance life and work, deal with conflicts, and start career planning," he said.
-"All these can help you quickly get accustomed to the graduate life at Georgia Tech and plan for your future."
+"All these can help you quickly get accustomed to graduate life at Georgia Tech and plan for your future."

 Shivangi Jain, Ph.D. student, Psychology